 Some common herbs for atrial fibrillation treatment are as follows:

-Astragalus is an herb which promotes a regular heart rhythm.
-Some irregular heart rhythms are caused by a viral infection; astragalus destroys the coxsackie virus, which is the organism that often infects the heart and causes the irregular rhythm.
+Astragalus is an herb that promotes a regular heart rhythm.
+Some irregular heart rhythms are caused by a viral infection; Astragalus destroys the coxsackie virus, which is the organism that often infects the heart and causes an irregular rhythm.
 The herb improves cardiac output and strengthens the heart.